PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 ## A Specific Data Model

 PythonLinks.info/the-world is a model of the Python software industry represented as a hierarchy.
-The world is a category containing regions.
+"The-world" is a category containing regions.
 Regions contain countries.
 Countries contain cities.
 Cities contain companies.
 Companies can contain jobs, products, and other links such as YouTube videos, product reviews, and blogs.
 The tree representing the